 In general, Changes are for coordination of development effort and for communication (both internally and externally).
 They aren’t mandates that someone else implement an idea (no matter how good that idea).
 If you have improvement in mind, work to get implementers committed to the effort before filing a Change proposal, rather than expecting them to show up for work once the Change is accepted.

-In order to be considered an official change proposal accepted for the next Fedora release, the change proposal must be formally documented on a separate wiki page.
+In order to be considered an official change proposal accepted for the next Fedora Linux release, the change proposal must be formally documented on a separate wiki page.

 |Read the policies for self-contained changes and system-wide changes.|